Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 ## Error: `Coordinator failed to start, probably the panID is already in use, try a different panID or channel`

-- If you still get this error after increasing the panID and you are using a Raspberry Pi with other USB devices attached (e.g. SSD) try connecting the SSD or adapter through a powered USB hub.
+- If you still get this error after increasing the panID (as explained [here](https://www.zigbee2mqtt.io/guide/configuration/zigbee-network.html#network-config)) and you are using a Raspberry Pi with other USB devices attached (e.g. SSD) try connecting the SSD or adapter through a powered USB hub.
 - In case you are getting this after first starting successfully and pairing a device it might be that the firmware has been flashed incorrectly.
 Try flashing the stick on a different